UmranIsler/NLP_Sentiment-Analysis/README.md

-# NLP_Sentiment-Analysis
+# Kitapçım - NLP Sentiment Analysis
-The aim of the project is to analyze the comments on ekşi sözlük of kitapyurdu.com.
+The aim of the project is to analyze the comments from ekşi sözlük about kitapyurdu.com.

 ##Requirements
 NLTK
+Scrapy

 ##Run
 python

 ##Project Development Steps
-* data retrieval
+* fetch the comments from ekşi sözlük
-* cleaning data
+* normalization
-* label positive and negative comments
+* tag comments as positive and negative
 * apply algorithm
 * test results